parikrut/rebel/README.md

 - Display is sorted in descending order by payout amount

 Bonus
-- The artists are always asking about expected monthly payout.
+- This data feed is, as it turns out, all-time cumulative streams.
+The artists get paid monthly.
 Add a column showing average payout per month.
 Assumptions: rate of streams per month is constant, for artists that predate streaming, assume streaming started with Spotify launch in April 2006.

 ---